 Autism Spectrum Disorders

-Conveniently located to serve the areas of Santa Monica, Venice, South Bay, Brentwood, Beverly Hills, Pasadena and all of Greater Los Angeles
+Conveniently located to serve the areas of Santa Monica, Venice, South Bay, Brentwood, Beverly Hills, Manhattan Beach and all of Greater Los Angeles

 Contents

-- Minimal smiling, or warm and joyful expressions toward others
+- Minimal smiling, or a lack of warm and joyful expressions toward others

 - Limited or no eye contact